The Secret to Heating Old Churches

 Actually, more than one ceiling fan.
 Someone told the clergy that heat rises, which it doesn’t.
 Hot air rises.
 There’s a difference.
 Consider that beautiful cathedral in Liverpool, England.
 Up near those high windows, 97 feet above the floor, the air temperature is only 1-1/2 degrees cooler than it is four feet above the floor.
 Air won’t rise unless you heat it, and a floor radiant system doesn’t heat the air; it only heats the people.

-This is why, if you are of the faithful, you will never see those fans running during the winter.
-You’ll see them on only during the summer.
+This is why, if you are of the faithful, will never see those fans running during the winter.
+You’ll only see them during the summer.

 And since I learned about this, I’ve heard from contractors who have had the opportunity to replace boilers in old churches.
 These folks are professionals, so if it’s a steam system, they go around and measure all the radiators and check out the piping for the proper pick-up factor.
 That’s the only proper way to size a replacement steam boiler.
 If it’s a hot-water job, they do an accurate heat-loss calculation on the building.